TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant-heat-pump-cold-weather.md

 # Heating Forecast

-I try to [predict]({% link _posts/2025-11-03-home-assistant-heat-pump-myvaillant-emoncms-met-office.md %}) the next day's peak time heating load so that I know how much charge I need to add to my home battery overnight.
+I try to [predict]({% link _posts/2025-11-03-home-assistant-heat-pump-myvaillant-emoncms-met-office.md %}) the next day's peak time heating load so that I know how much charge to add to my home battery overnight.
 I don't want to charge to 100%, then find that it's a mild and sunny day and there's nowhere to put the excess solar I've generated.

 The initial implementation was based on limited performance data.
 At the time, outdoor temperature hadn't gone below 10°C and I was consistently seeing a COP around 5.
 My installation has a minimum performance guarantee of 380% efficiency, whatever that means.
-Given the lack of better data, my forecast uses a linear interpolation between a COP of 5 at 10°C and a COP of 3.8 at -3°C.
+Given the lack of better data, my forecast used a linear interpolation between a COP of 5 at 10°C and a COP of 3.8 at -3°C.

 Now I have much better data.
 First, it looks like it's reasonable to assume a COP of 5 for temperatures above 6°C. After that it gets complicated and non-linear.
 However, it doesn't much matter.
 The point of the forecast is to determine how much to charge the battery.
-Wtih temperatures below 6°C, the battery will end up being charged to 100% anyway.
+With temperatures below 6°C, the battery will end up being charged to 100% anyway.

 I'd still like to get the prediction somewhat close, with minimal effort, so will do a linear interpolation again from COP 5 at 6°C down to COP 4 at 0°C, then extrapolating after that.